 There are several factors that may drive seasonal variation in medical expense, including the benefit design of our members' health plans; the seasonal occurrence of influenza; and the timing of the addition of new members to our platform.
 Benefit design tends to result in greater expenses later in the calendar year, as members' financial responsibility for their healthcare tends to decrease over the course of the year as limits such as deductibles and out-of-pocket maximums are met, resulting in us bearing more of these costs.
 Influenza, particularly dangerous for older members, tends to occur during the colder months of the year, in the first and fourth quarters.
 Depending upon the severity of influenza in a given year, we may expect medical claims expense as a percent of revenues to be greater in these periods.
 Finally, the level of IBNP varies quarter to quarter and is primarily impacted by membership levels, utilization levels, payment trends and the receipt cycle time, which represents the length of time between when a claim is initially incurred and when the claim form is received (i.e. a shorter time span results in a lower IBNP).
+In the fourth quarter of 2020, we have experienced an increase in member hospitalizations due to COVID-19 which are anticipated to continue into at least the first quarter of 2021.
+We expect COVID-related utilization to be greater earlier in 2021, and to decline later in the year as vaccinations become more broadly available.

 Our selling, general and administrative expenses have fluctuated from quarter to quarter.
 This fluctuation is partly driven by the growth of our team, start dates of new hires, level of investment in AVA development, seasonality of certain operational expenses and changes in equity-based compensation.
 We also experience fluctuations quarter to quarter in our marketing and sales costs based on the timing of outreach and advertising campaigns.
 Given members typically enroll in Medicare Advantage plans during AEP (from mid-October through early December), we expect to incur greater marketing and sales expenses in the second half of the year to increase member awareness of our platform.
-We expect quarter to quarter fluctuations to continue, though typically our general and administrative expenses increase over the course of a calendar year.
+We expect quarter to quarter fluctuations to continue, though typically our selling, general and administrative expenses increase over the course of a calendar year.